sarax26/UNSW-NB15-NIDS/README.md

 ## Install the dependencies using the command:

 pipenv install
-## The first time you're running the project, run the below:
+## The first time you're running the project, run this command:

 pipenv run python app.py
 ## After that the project can be run using the command: